 - 21. List of associated enterprises with whom the assessee has entered into specified domestic transactions, with the following details: - (a) Name, address and PAN of the associated enterprise. - (b) Nature of the relationship with the associated enterprise. - (c) Brief description of the business carried on by the said associated enterprise. - 22.
-Particulars in respect of transactions in the nature of any expenditure:
+Particulars in respect of transactions in the nature of transfer or acquisition of any goods or services: - A. Has any undertaking or unit or enterprise or eligible business of the assessee [as referred to in section 80A(6), 80IA(8) or section